michycipher/michycipher/README.md

 ---

 ## 👩‍💻 About Me
 Hey, I'm Michy, a **Mobile & Web Developer** specializing in React Native, React, Vue.js, and TypeScript.
-I build scalable, user-friendly applications—solving problems one error message at a time.
+I build scalable, user-friendly applications, solving problems one error message at a time.

 - 🔭 Currently working on personal and open-source projects to sharpen my frontend and full-stack skills
 - 📚 Currently learning **advanced TypeScript, Redux Toolkit, and performance optimization** to build scalable applications